At a Glance:

 In 2019, New Jersey passed the Aid in Dying for the Terminally Ill Act, legalizing medical aid in dying for qualifying New Jersey residents.
 On August 8, 2019, just over a week after the law took effect, Dr. Yosef Glassman filed a Complaint and a Motion to Show Cause in Mercer County Superior Court.
 Dr. Glassman alleged that the law violated his free exercise rights, despite the fact that physician participation in medical aid in dying is entirely voluntary under the Act.
-Among his other allegations, Dr. Glassman further alleged that the New Jersey Constitution recognizes a fundamental right to protect or defend the lives of others, and that the state’s medical aid in dying law was in violation of that right.
+Among his other allegations, Dr. Glassman argued that the New Jersey Constitution recognizes a fundamental right to protect or defend the lives of others and that the state’s medical aid in dying law was in violation of that right.
 Two other plaintiffs later joined the case – a pharmacist and a terminally ill individual who opposed the law on religious or personal grounds.

 On August 14, 2019, the first day terminally ill patients who qualified under the Act would have been able to obtain a prescription, a Mercer County Judge issued a temporary restraining order, blocking patients from accessing medical aid in dying.
 This order was overturned by the New Jersey Appellate Court in a decision issued on August 27, 2019, which held that the lower court “abused its discretion” when it suspended the law.